cylc/cylc-doc/src/user-guide/interventions/index.rst

       The Cylc web app (GUI) can be launched with the ``cylc gui`` command.

-      Some sites provide a central deployment for you where you log in via the web browser rather than launching it youself.
+      Some sites provide a central deployment for you where you log in via the web browser rather than launching it yourself.

    .. tab-item:: With the Tui
       :sync: tui

-      Cylc Tui is an interactive in-terminal application, kinda like a minimal version of the GUI.
+      Cylc Tui is an interactive in-terminal application, like a minimal version of the GUI.
 Start it with the ``cylc tui`` command.

       Launch it with the ``cylc tui`` command.